Good Enough Computing in Science (GECS)

 Location: L3B700 (near-ish the GS counter)

 After every session there will be a drop-in the following week.
-You can come with questions or problems regarding the course.
+You can come with questions regarding the course or related stuff.

 Registration